-There are other added benefits of the steam function as well, sanitation and sterilization.
+There are other added benefits of the steam function as well, such as sanitation and reducing allergens.
 As a person that suffers from allergies, this caught my eye immediately.

 One other function of the steam is to help soften the fabric during the wash cycle.
-Today’s front loading washers spin at speeds in excess of 1,000 rpms.
-This high speed is more efficient, because there is less drying time.
+Today’s front loading washers spin at speeds in excess of 1,000 rpm.
+This high speed is more efficient because there is less drying time.

 However, the clothes are more wrinkled.
 By introducing steam into the cycle, it helps soften up the fabric thus releasing the wrinkles.
-If you’re like me and probably most of the modern world as well, you hate ironing.
+If you’re like me and probably most of the modern world, you hate ironing.

 So there it is, what steam actually does in a washing machine.

-For sanitation, sterilization and the ability to power out tough stains and if you hate ironing (you know you do), steam is a great option to consider.
+For sanitation and the ability to power out tough stains and if you hate ironing (you know you do), steam is a great option to consider.

 Read the Yale Washer Buyers Guide for features, tips and brands to consider before you buy your next set of laundry.
 Over 200,000 people have already found answers in a Yale guide.